post-hero-img

 Checklist for adding an internal search engine for a website

-Seeing the benefits, I’m sure you understand the advantage of having a good internal search engine gives you; however, before can design a great search experience for your website, there are things you might need to consider:
+Seeing the benefits, I’m sure you understand the advantage of having a good internal search engine gives you; however, before can design and build a great search experience for your website, there are things you might need to consider:

 1. Why is your user here?